exercism/v3/languages/csharp/exercises/concept/structs/.docs/after.md

 #### Common structs

-In most code the most commonly used library `struct` is the [`DateTime`][date-time] type.
+You will see from the documentation that there is a close relationship between primitives and structs.
+See [`Int32/int]`[int32], for an example.
+A more conventional example of a `struct` is the type [`TimeSpan`][time-span].

-Instances of `DateTime` behave much like numbers with comparison operators `>` and `<` and arithmetic operators but unlike equality testing using `Equals()` there is no free-ride with the operators.
-You have to [implement][operators] them yourself.
+Instances of `TimeSpan` behave much like numbers with comparison operators `>` and `<` and arithmetic operators but unlike equality testing using `Equals()` method there is no free-ride with the operators.
+When you implement your own structs you have to [implement][operators] the operators yourself.

-One thing to note about `DateTime` is that it implements a number of interfaces.
+One thing to note about `TimeSpan` is that it implements an interface.
 Although `struct`s cannot be derived from other `struct`s they can implement interfaces.

 #### Equality